tylersatre/serena/docs/02-usage/030_clients.md

-# Configuring Your MCP Client
+# Connecting Your MCP Client

 In the following, we provide default configurations for popular MCP-enabled clients.